ltrc/Plants_domain_article_generation/README.md

 The total number of plant telugu wikipedia pages I created are 7416.

 ### Objectives:
-1) Scraping the data for plants to create a plant database.\
+1) Scraping the data for plants to create a plant database.<br />
-2) Machine translating the data into Telugu.\
+2) Machine translating the data into Telugu.<br />
 3) Creating a Template for wikipedia article.\
 4) Creating .xml for wikipedia articles.